xiaoxiae/videos/12-state-space/SCRIPT.md

 Since the initial state doesn't have a predecessor, we'll make it None.
 When discovering a new state, we'll make sure to remember its predecessor.

-Now we can add the backtracking code.
+Finally, we can add the backtracking code.
 There isn't anything too complicated here -- we start with the ending state and while it has a predecessor, we'll move to it and append it to the path.
 Finally, we print the path in reverse, because we'd like it printed from start to end, not the other way around.

 One small note here: for clarity of code, I wanted to exclude importing libraries, so I used a list as a queue here. <!-- highlight stuff -->
-That is a terrible idea, because popping from the beginning takes linear time -- in practice, you should use Python `collections` module and its `deque` class, which has a popleft operation that is constant. <!-- remove highlights here -->
+That is a terrible idea, because popping from the beginning takes linear time.
+In practice, you should use Python `collections` module and its `deque` class, which has a `popleft` operation that is constant. <!-- remove highlights here -->

 Now we can finally call the BFS function with Theseus' starting position and a stop condition that returns True if the given state is the escape.